aphirak/evalvid-tool/README.md

 #To use the docker image with host directory (ex. from host:/home/aphirak/data mapping to docker:/data)
 - docker run -v /home/aphirak/data:/data -it evalvidtool:latest /bin/bash

+Dockerhub
+---
+For anyone who would not like to build your own docker images, you can pull images from Docker hub.
+My personal Docker hub URL for evalvid toolset is located at https://hub.docker.com/r/aphirak/evalvidtool.
+Please feel free to use it.

+- June 4, 2020